Tiramisioux/CineMate-tools/README.md

 <code>dtoverlay=i2c-gpio,bus=2,i2c_gpio_delay_us=1,i2c_gpio_sda=27,i2c_gpio_scl=18</code>

 This will create a second I2C channel on with GPIO 27 as SDA and GPIO 18 as SCL.
-Feel free to change these if needed.
+Feel free to change these if needed but avoid GPIO 2,3,4,20,21 as these are used by other scripts/camera system

 Exit by pressing ctrl-x and then selecting "yes".